 Oakland, California, Workers' Compensation Law Firm

 The workers' compensation insurance company has a right to ask you certain things about your health and medical treatment.
-But you have rights too.
+But never forget that you have rights, too.

-Before you answer an insurance adjuster's questions, sign any releases or make a formal deposition, you should get the advice of an experienced workers' compensation attorney.
+Before you answer an insurance adjuster's questions or sign any releases or make a formal deposition, you should get the advice of an experienced workers' compensation attorney.
 Without this advice, you may jeopardize your right to obtain medical care.

-At Boxer & Gerson, LLP, we have been protecting workers' rights for more than 30 years.
-Our attorneys take a proactive role in our clients' open cases — by educating them about their rights and advising them on how to respond to the inquiries and communications they receive from their workers' compensation insurance carriers.
+At Boxer & Gerson, LLP, we have been protecting workers' rights since our founding in 1977.
+Our attorneys take a proactive role in our clients' open cases-by educating them about their rights and advising them on how to respond to the inquiries and communications they receive from their workers' compensation insurance carriers.

 Contact us today for a free consultation about an open workers' compensation case.